ilkka183/movies/README.md

 Javascript model classes for each MySQL table.

 ### rest
-Here is a RESTClient test file for each routes.
+Here are the RESTClient test files for each routes.

 ### routes
 All the routes have been collected in this folder.
-Endpoins have been implemented into separate files.
+Endpoints have been implemented into separate files.

 ### startup
 index.js file has kept as simple as possible.
 All the initialization code have been store on this folder on separate files.

 ### tests
-Here are unit and intergation tests on the separate folder.
+Here are the unit and intergation tests on separate folders.